daniahih/Traninag-repo/Readme.md

 # Traning Repositry

- this is jyust a revision for git and github
+ this is just a revision for git and github